sejalchandan26/FUTURE_PE_01/README.md

 **Why Choose Us**
 Everything is made from scratch using farm-fresh ingredients to give you the perfect start to your day.

 ---

-### 🎉 Private Events

-**Description**
-We host small gatherings, workshops, and cozy birthday celebrations.

-**Why Choose Us**
-Our warm, golden-hued atmosphere creates the perfect backdrop for memorable moments.

----

-# 📣 Call-to-Action

-### Table Booking

-> Ready to make memories?
-Reserve your table at Golden Hour Cafe today and let us host your perfect gathering!

-### Event Inquiries

-> Planning a special occasion?
-Contact our team at Golden Hour Cafe—we'd love to help bring your event to life!

----